Frosh Trip 2023

 - Managing Safety Workshop

 It is not too late to begin Leader Training!
-All courses are being offered throughout the month of April-- registration is available at My.Princeton.edu (view 'Upcoming Events' for Outdoor Action).
+All courses are being offered over spring break or in April--registration is available at My.Princeton.edu.

 Here are the Essay Questions that are part of the application.
 We recommend that you write them all first and then cut and paste them into your application.